Last Updated on January 30, 2021 by HodgePodgeDays

-One of the boys favourite winter meals is a hearty beef stew, it’s something I’ve been cooking for years now, and since I got a slow cooker (or crock-pot) last year it’s been a regular in our weekly menus, something I can pretty quickly throw together the night before, or first thing in the morning and leave to gently bubble away in the slow cooker for the day.
+One of the boy’s favourite winter meals is a hearty beef in red wine stew, it’s something I’ve been cooking for years now, and since I got a slow cooker (or crock-pot) last year it’s been a regular in our weekly menus, something I can pretty quickly throw together the night before, or first thing in the morning and leave to gently bubble away in the slow cooker for the day.
 There is nothing better than coming home from a hard days work to find a hot and hearty meal ready to be served.

 My recipe for beef in red wine is really flexible and pretty quick to put together.
 I usually use shin of beef or braising steak, these are both good for really long, slow cooking and are very tender once cooked, and so delicious my five year old makes short work of it.

 A delicious and hearty beef stew, cooked slowly until the beef is tender.
 A perfect winter warmer!

 1 bottle of red wine, I used Eisberg alcohol free wine

 1400g Braising steak, in chunks

 Salt & pepper

 Add salt and pepper to the flour and toss the beef chunks in the seasoned flour and fry the beef in the oil (in batches) until browned.
 Set aside.